-§15-15-69 Subpoenas. (a) Any party may file a written motion for the issuance of a subpoena requiring the attendance of a witness for the purpose of taking oral testimony before the commission, which motion shall not require a hearing.
+- §15-15-69 Subpoenas. (a) Any party may file a written motion for the issuance of a subpoena requiring the attendance of a witness for the purpose of taking oral testimony before the commission, which motion shall not require a hearing. - (b) Motions for the issuance of subpoenas duces tecum shall: - (1) Be in writing; - (2) Specify the particular document or record, or part thereof, desired to be produced; - (3) State the reasons why the production thereof is believed to be material and relevant to the issues involved; and

-- (b) Motions for the issuance of subpoenas duces tecum shall: - (1) Be in writing; - (2) Specify the particular document or record, or part thereof, desired to be produced; - (3) State the reasons why the production thereof is believed to be material and relevant to the issues involved; and - (4) Include a statement of the reasons why the testimony of the witness is believed to be material and relevant to the issues involved. - (c) Three original copies of the subpoenas duces tecum shall be submitted together with the motion filed pursuant to subsection (b). - (d) The presiding officer, chairperson, or in the chairperson's absence, any commissioner, may issue subpoenas.
+- (4) Include a statement of the reasons why the testimony of the witness is believed to be material and relevant to the issues involved. - (c) Three original copies of the subpoenas duces tecum shall be submitted together with the motion filed pursuant to subsection (b). - (d) The presiding officer, chairperson, or in the chairperson's absence, any commissioner, may issue subpoenas.
 Subpoenas shall not be issued unless the party requesting the subpoena has complied with this section.
 Signed and sealed blank subpoenas shall not be issued to any person.
 The name and address of the witness shall be inserted in the original subpoena, a copy of which shall be filed in the proceeding.
-Subpoenas shall show at whose instance the subpoena is issued.

-- (e) A party requesting the subpoenas shall be responsible for service of the issued subpoenas, and pay the witnesses summoned the same fees and mileage as are paid witnesses in circuit courts of the State of Hawai'i, and the fees and mileage shall be paid by the party at whose instance the witness appears. - (f) Notwithstanding any rule to the contrary, the chairperson, a commissioner, or a duly-appointed hearings officer may make an oral motion to request the issuance of a subpoena.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 92-16, 205-4)

-\$15-15-70 Motions. (a) Any party may make motions before, during, or after the close of a hearing.

-- (b) All motions, other than those made during a hearing, shall: - (1) Be in writing; - (2) State the grounds for the motion; - (3) Set forth the relief or order sought; - (4) Be accompanied by a memorandum in support of the motion, if the motion involves a question of law; and - (5) Be filed with the commission at least ten business days before the next regularly scheduled meeting of the commission. - (c) Every motion, except one entitled to be heard ex parte, shall indicate whether a hearing is requested on the motion.
-If a motion requires the consideration of facts not appearing of record, it shall be supported by affidavits or declarations. - (d) The moving party shall serve a copy of all motion papers on all other parties and shall file the original plus one paper copy and one electronic copy with the commission and proof of service.
-The number and format of copies required under this section may be modified by order of the commission. - (e) The opposing party or parties shall serve on all other parties and file counter affidavits and memorandums in opposition to the motion and of the authorities relied upon not later than seven days after being served with any written motion, or, if the hearing on the motion will occur less than seven days after the motion is served, at least forty-eight hours before the time set for hearing, unless otherwise ordered by the chairperson, chairperson's designee, or hearings officer.
-The chairperson, chairperson's designee, or hearings officer may order the opposing party or parties to file its memorandum in opposition earlier than the seven day period.
-The opposing party shall file the original plus one paper copy and one electronic copy with the commission and proof of service.
+Subpoenas shall show at whose instance the subpoena is issued. - (e) A party requesting the subpoenas shall be responsible for service of the issued subpoenas, and pay the witnesses summoned the same fees and mileage as are paid witnesses in circuit courts of the State of Hawaii, and the fees and mileage shall be paid by the party at whose instance the witness appears. - (f) Notwithstanding any rule to the contrary, the chairperson, a commissioner, or a duly-appointed hearings officer may make an oral motion to request the issuance of a subpoena.
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 92-16, 205-4) - "§15-15-70 Motions. (a) Any party may make motions before, during, or after the close of a hearing. - (b) All motions, other than those made during a hearing, shall: - (1) Be in writing; - (2) State the grounds for the motion; - (3) Set forth the relief or order sought; [and] - (4) Be accompanied by a memorandum in support of the motion, if the motion involves a question of law[-]; and - Be filed with the commission at least ten business days before the next regularly scheduled meeting of the commission. - (c) Every motion, except one entitled to be heard ex parte, shall indicate whether a hearing is requested on the motion.
+If a motion requires the consideration of facts not appearing of record, it shall be supported by [an affidavit or] affidavits or declarations. - (d) The moving party shall serve a copy of all motion papers on all other parties and shall file the original plus [fifteen copies] one paper copy and one electronic copy with the commission and proof of service.
 The number and format of copies required under this section may be modified by order of the commission.